 After you’ve gone through ovarian cancer treatment, your doctor will work with you to make sure you stay well.
 But sometimes the cancer returns.
 Doctors call this “recurrence.”

-To check for any recurrence, you’ll have follow-up visits with your cancer doctor (oncologist) every few months for many years.
+To check for any recurrence, you’ll have follow-up visits with your cancer doctor (oncologist) every few months initially and then the timing will increase between visits.
 It’s also important for you to tell your doctor about any unusual changes you notice about your body -- don’t wait for your next appointment.